Step 2: Run it

 Updates are applied in Transactions: you begin, stage updates (put / file), then commit to publish them and advance logical time.

-We continues from Step 1 but using a slightly different reachability program reachability.dl.
+We continue from Step 1 but using a slightly different reachability program reachability.dl.

 .input Source(IO="cmd", delimiter=",")